 CB: Fabio Cannavaro (Italy)

-He was the captain and perhaps, the best player of the 2006 World Cup winning team.
-He was one of the few defensive players to have won the Ballon Dd'or.
-He played for many clubs in his career, but his best years were with Parma, Juventus and Real Madrid.
+Cannavaro was capped 138 times.
+He was the captain and perhaps, the best Italian player of the 2006 World Cup team.
+He was named the 2006 FIFA World Player of the Year, and won the Ballon d'Or award in 2006 which made him the third defender to win the award.
+He started his career with Napoli and had spells with Parma, Inter Milan, Juventus and Real Madrid.

 CB: Luigi Apolloni (Italy)